-Our focus is on optimising our logistic processes while creating a harmonious work environment.
-In 2019, for example, we were again ranked highly for our social performance in the Dow Jones Sustainability Index (DJSI), showing a strong improvement of around 10% in our social dimension score compared to 2018.
-By investing in sustainable employability and focusing on diversity, we believe we make the organisation stronger and create an environment in which people want to work.
+We continued to work on our logistic processes while creating a harmonious work environment.
+We were again ranked highly for our social performance in the Dow Jones Sustainability Index (DJSI) in 2020.
+And by investing in sustainable employability and focusing on diversity, we believe we make the organisation stronger and create an environment in which people want to work.

-In order to provide clarity and leadership in the discussion on contracting, we have decided to stop employing workers on a contracting basis within our parcel sorting and delivery centres.
-This means that temporary workers will be paid based on our company's collective labour agreement.
-We started this change program in 2019 and expect to have this fully implemented in 2020.
+In 2020 we completed the change programme whereby we have stopped employing workers on a contracting basis within our parcel sorting and delivery centres.
+This means that temporary workers are all now connected to a part of our company's collective labour agreement.

 We worked on developing the internal mobility of our people, particularly those working at Mail in the Netherlands who are impacted by volume decline.
 Within our staff and managerial functions in 2020, 50% of our vacancies were filled by internal candidates, amounting to around 500 vacancies.
 Our aim is to have approximately 66% of these positions filled internally.